cinjon/hidemail/README.md

 18. Using my own account.
 X 19.
 FAQ
 X 20.
-Cron nightly to archive old email --> Fixed this by doing it at point of show / hide mail
-21. Fix UserData saving
+Cron nightly to archive old email --> Fixed this by doing it at point of show / hide mail X 21.
+Fix UserData saving
-22. Time selection:
+X 22.
+Time selection:
-    - Change the user creation to not make timeblocks
-    - Instead have timeblocks be a string model, e.g "9,10,11,12,18,19,20"
+X    - Change the user creation to not make timeblocks X    - Instead have timeblocks be a string model, e.g "9,10,11,12,18,19,20" --> Instead did proper timeblocks.
-    - Parse it on the client's side and show it on a calendar set.
+X    - Parse it on the client's side and show it on a calendar set.
-23. Can change the set of times and then press save to save them.
+X 23.
+Can change the set of times and then press save to save them.
-24. Need an activate button once you have an acceptable account (free, trial, monthly, break)
-25. Instructions on how to use the calendar
+X 24.
+Need an activate button once you have an acceptable account (free, trial, monthly, break) X 25.
+Instructions on how to use the calendar
 26. Option to take a sabbatical --> need a start date and end date.
-27. Need a nightly cron that checks for people ending sabbaticals and trials. --> Can do this with APScheduler
+27. Need a nightly cron that checks for people ending sabbaticals and trials. --> Can do this with APScheduler X 28.
+Change archive logic to have is_init_archiving, is_init_archive_complete.
+Turn on first when archiving.
+Turn on second when complete.
+Turn off both when inactivated.
+29. Does it work on mobile?

 Later: